Machine Learning for Flow Cytometry#

 k.default_view().plot(ex2)

 flowPeaks is an unsupervized learning strategy developed specifically for flow cytometry, and it works much better here.
-It can automatically determine the number of “natural” clusters in a data set.
+It starts with a large number of (K-means) clusters, then makes “natural” metaclusters – by doing so, it can automatically determine the number of “natural” clusters in a data set.
 It is also much more computationally expensive – if you have a large data set, be prepared to wait for a while!

 fp = flow.FlowPeaksOp(name = "FP",